nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```

 ### Editing tasks: `edit-task`
-View the current Task List and total number of tasks.
+Views the current Task List and total number of tasks.

 Format: `edit-task NUMBER VALUE` or `edit-task NUMBER VALUE /by DATE`
 * The `NUMBER` must not be empty.
 The NUMBER here refers to index in the list